 Another good rule of thumb is to never wait more than a week from the time you began talking to ask them out on a date.
 Any longer, and they may decide that you are n’t interested in a date with them.

 7. Being Too Picky

 We should all have a healthy level of standards when it comes to relationships.
-It becomes a problem when your criteria is narrow that you miss out on some great people.
-Online dating makes it very easy to be extremely narrow with your searches.
+It becomes a problem when your criteria are narrow that you miss out on some great people.
+Online dating sucks but it makes it very easy to be extremely narrow with your searches.

 How Do You Know if You are too Picky?